 This is a big one for me personally.

 I rushed into long term relationships when I was too young and too immature for it.
-This led into discontent on both sides, and prevented me from getting experience.
+This led to discontent on both sides and prevented me from getting experience.

 8. Find my dream and never let it go

 What is your life-dream?
 What is your life-goal?

 These are vital questions.
 Had I known how vital they are, I would have spent more time on finding and pursuing my dreams back then.